Last Updated: November 12, 2024

 Hi, I'm Darryl Deppe - Cars are in my DNA - First of all, this is a life-long hobby, I'd starve if I did this for a living.
 I am a retired software engineer who loves to dabble in everything automotive, DIY as much of the work as I can and then blog about it.
 I'm not a professional mechanic or bodyman but my father, Donald Deppe was both and this is the world I grew up in, surrounded by tools.
 From boyhood growing up in Northern Colorado, I had access to the correct tools and until my Dad passed away in 2012, guidance from a professional.
 I saw firsthand how things that looked FUBAR are actually quite fixable, it just took the right tools, practice, knowledge and the will to do it right.
 I spent many Saturdays of my youth helping my Dad work on his cars and later my cars at the service department of Markley Motors in Fort Collins.
-While Learning the correct names and usage of tools as his "gofer" I watched my Dad in action, not only competently fixing and fabricating things, but doing it fast and right the first time.
+While learning the correct names and usage of tools as his "gofer" I watched my Dad in action, not only competently fixing and fabricating things, but doing it fast and right the first time.
 Watching a man who worked as a "flat rate" line mechanic to provide for his family instilled a work ethic in me that I owe all my success in my professional and personal life to.
 I count myself so lucky to have had a Dad that was his own mechanic, carpenter, plumber and electrician who taught me so many things and was such a great role model.

-My "wonder years" coincided with the "golden age of muscle cars" and Markley Motors was a Chrysler, Dodge and Plymouth dealership so I used to "play" in new Challengers, Barracudas, Chargers, Road Runners, Super Bees, Dusters, Demons and others at the dealership.
+My "wonder years" coincided with the "golden age of muscle cars" and Markley Motors was a Chrysler, Dodge and Plymouth dealership so I used to "play" in new Challengers, Barracudas, Chargers, Road Runners, Super Bees, Dusters, Demons and others on display in the showroom.
 Mopar was the only "language" spoken at our house, so at a young age I knew a 440 was better than a 383 which was better than a 318 and the 426 "Hemi" was something very special.
 Riding in a car going over 100 MPH between our family home in Loveland and the shop to "test for vibrations" was commonplace.
 Markley's serviced the Plymouth Fury fleet for the Colorado State Patrol and I think Dad knew who was "on duty" when he pulled these stunts!
 My Dad's relationships with State Patrolmen came in handy several times when I was involved in accidents and needed advice to avoid points off my driver's license by going to court and requesting a deferred prosecution or filing accident reports because no law enforcement was available at the scene in the days before cell phones.
 Some even came to my Dad's poker parties and I always found their choices of "civilian" clothes kind of comical, reminding me of Sgt.
 Carter in Gomer Pyle, it was strange to see them out of uniform.
 My Dad was proud to wear the Mopar uniform and believed their products were the best on the road, a shirt he kept as a momento still hangs on his modest line mechanic toolbox in my showroom.

-My Dad retired from Markley Motors at 63 years old wearing a "Mr. Goodwrench" uniform thanks to the near collapse of Chrysler when Lee Iacocca was hired to play savior in the late 70s and the Markley family's decision to switch to GM and Honda to save their business and my Dad's ESOP retirement plan.
+My Dad retired from Markley Motors in 1985 at 63 years old wearing a "Mr. Goodwrench" uniform thanks to the near collapse of Chrysler when Lee Iacocca was hired to play savior in the late 70s and the Markley family's decision to switch to GM and Honda to save their business and my Dad's ESOP retirement plan.
 Dad did not care for GM products but totally fell in love with Honda automobiles.
 Given his service in the U.S. Army Ordnance Corps in the Pacific in WWII, this was quite a change in his opinion of Japanese products when he bought a '77 Honda CVCC Civic for himself in the early '80s and he found one for me shortly afterwards.
 Most people have their list of the cars they've owned but mine comes with the memories of my Dad and how he used a common need, reliable transportation, to teach me the simple pride of not just responsible ownership but of having "sweat equity" in an automobile I was proud of, could rely on and if it broke, it wasn't a "black box" because I built it, I could fix it.
 Going back to where I began in my love affair with my cars gives the background into how I got hooked on car restoration as a hobby or some would argue, a way of life.

 1965 Honda Trail 90 - My first motorcycle.
 When I became a teenager in 7th grade, Dad thought it was time for me to be exposed to internal combustion powered transportation.
 No "toy" Yamaha Mini-Enduro for me, I got a "real" street-legal trail bike with a huge rear chain sprocket that geared it so low it could climb trees!
 Mine was a basket case 1965 Honda Trail 90 that Dad traded a guy a brake job for and it arrived literally in a bushel basket disassembled with many gears missing teeth and a broken main shaft.
 There is something about little dusty boxes with the red wing Honda logo that Dad brought home containing brand new versions of the exact parts that were broken that was extremely exciting.
 Watching a mechanical genius who could put that whole puzzle together without even using a repair manual in our basement workshop left me in awe.
 Before long our previously boring car camping trips turned into trail biking adventures with the other kids and their Mini-Enduros in my parents circle of friends and I must of put a thousand miles on that little yellow Honda over the course of each summer.